|

 •

-Control Systems Analysis and Design for Fossil & Nuclear Power Plants, and Processing Plants.
+Control Systems Analysis and Design for Fossil & Nuclear Power Plants, and Processing br>

 PUBLICATIONS RECORD

-two hundred and sixty scholarly articles in refereed journals and
+More than seven hundred research publications (including over three hundred and thirty-seven scholarly articles in refereed journals and over twenty-five chapters in

-research monographs) and over forty technical reports based on
+research monographs) and about sixty technical reports based on sponsored research.

 HONORS & AWARDS